mattermost/mattermost-developer-documentation/site/content/integrate/webhooks/incoming/_index.md

    This will send a message from the account that has set up the incoming webhook to the username after the "@" symbol.
 For example, if you create a webhook with the user `alice` and send a direct message to `bob` using a webhook, it will show up as a direct message from `alice` to `bob` regardless of other settings such as username.

    To send a message to a different direct message channel between two other users, you can specify the channel with the user IDs for the users separated with two underscore (_) symbols.
-To find the user ID you can use [mmctl user search](https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-user-search).
+To find the user ID you can use {{< newtabref href="https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-user-search" title="mmctl user search" >}}.

     ```
     payload={"channel": "6w41z1q367dujfaxr1nrykr5oc__94dzjnkd8igafdraw66syi1cde", "text": "Hello, this is some text\nThis is more text. :tada:"}